HideCM/Easy-Spin-2-Win/Readme.md

     var jsonData = JSON.parse(response);
     //if you want to spin it using your own button, then create a reference and pass it in as spinTrigger
     //var mySpinBtn = document.querySelector('.spinBtn');
-    //create a new instance of Spin2Win Wheel and pass in the vars object var myWheel = new Spin2WinWheel();
+    //create a new instance of Easy Spin 2 Win Wheel and pass in the vars object var myWheel = new Easy Spin 2 WinWheel();

     //WITH your own button
     //myWheel.init({data:jsonData, onResult:myResult, onGameEnd:myGameEnd, onError:myError, spinTrigger:mySpinBtn});